Did you ever feel you are running out of time while you have a lot of ideas to boost your social media marketing?

 In order to utilize Facebook marketing and convert your readers into fans and vice versa you need to integrate both the platforms so that your audience can easily switch between the two.

-If you are a WordPress user, here is a list of Facebook plugins for your blog (free).
-If you want rather more control and customization you can use my favorite easy social share buttons which offers dozens of more functionality.
+If you are into blogging, here is a list of Facebook plugins for your blog (free).
+If you want rather more control and customization you can use my favorite Social Snap (checkout the detailed Socialsnap review) which offers dozens of more functionality.

 The best feature of Facebook is it lets you schedule content well in advance.
 This is especially beneficial when we have to cater to audiences that live in two different time zones.

-10) Section-target your audiences for even more conversion:
+10) Section-target your Facebook audiences for even more conversion

 You could set your posts to reach people who live on a special location, or have a special interest or have liked a particular page on Facebook.